August 23, 2024 plants that can harm your dogs

 Toxic Components

 Oleander contains compounds called cardiac glycosides, namely oleandrin and neriine.
-These substances can disrupt heart function, causing severe cardiac issues.
-All parts of the plant, including flowers, leaves, and stems, are highly toxic.
+Don’t worry if that doesn’t mean anything to you, just know that they can really affect your dog.
+Dogs heart function can be disrupted, causing severe cardiac problems.
+All parts of the plant, including the flowers, leaves and stems are toxic.

 Symptoms in Dogs